-Students will practically explore a published script and will take responsibility for taking a scene from page to stage.
+Students will practically explore published scripts and will take responsibility for taking a scene from page to stage.
 They will rehearse in small groups and be responsible for the acting, the staging, the costumes, the lighting and the sound.

 Students will also experience watching a professional theatre production, as each class will watch and evaluate 'Peter Pan Goes Wrong'.

 Summer Term – Technical Theatre

 Students taking Drama as a creative option in our Year 9 Hybrid year follow a skills-based foundation year where students develop the skills of Drama performance and analysis.
 Students complete a devised unit leading to a public performance in Saffron Hall.
 Students will practically explore a published script and will take responsibility for taking a scene from page to stage.
 They will rehearse in small groups and be responsible for the acting, the staging, the costumes, the lighting and the sound.
-Students will also experience watching and evaluating a professional theatre production of the musical, 'Billy Elliot'.
+Students will also experience watching and evaluating a professional theatre production.